-Amritsar has plenty to offer the traveller on a short stay in Amritsar, and there are many hotels in Amritsar to suit every budget and lifestyle, from the expensive Ramada and Hyatt to the economical hostels and bed and breakfasts.
+Amritsar has plenty to offer the traveller on a short stay in Amritsar, and there are many Best Amritsar Hotels at Cleartrip to suit every budget and lifestyle, from the expensive Ramada and Hyatt to the economical hostels and bed and breakfasts.
 Anyways, if you only visited a handful of sights on your visit to Amritsar, here are the main things to do in Amritsar.

 Golden Temple or Sri Harmindar Sahib

 Sri Harmindar Sahib or Darbar Sahib is famously known as the Golden Temple.
 Sri Harmindar Sahib means the “exalted holy court” or “abode of God”, while Darbar Sahib means “sacred audience” and is the holiest pilgrimage site for Sikhs.

 In 1577, Guru Ram Das completed a manmade pool around which the temple is built, and Guru Arjan enabled the laying of its foundation stone in 1589.
 The Golden Temple has been rebuilt time and time again after destruction, and is the most important Sikh shrine.
 The temple was also damaged in the 1984 conflicts between the government and the Sikhs looking to establish Khalistan, but rebuilt again.